digitalorigin/pg-elixir-tools/lib/events/README.md

 ```
 Where:
 * `name` - obligatory, string, contains at least one `_`
-* `event_id_seed` - obligatory, string in UUID format, which will be used together with `name` as a seed for event_id generation.
-If both values will be the same - event will be updated in datalake.
+* `event_id_seed` - obligatory, string in UUID format, which will be used together with `name` and `version` as a seed for event_id generation.
+If all values will be the same -> event_id will be the same -> event will be updated in S3.
 * `payload` - optional, map
 * `version` - optional, string, `\d+.\d+.\d+` format